i) Viewer Trust

 Warnings or 'flaggings' must be clear and explicit.
 They can be customised but not to the point of losing clarity.
 They are not a substitute for appropriate scheduling.

 Live programmes expected to contain, for example, strong language, adult humour or flashing images (such as flash photography or strobe lighting effects) should also be preceded by an appropriate warning.
-Please see the Live Programme Guidelines.
+Please see the Live Programme Guidelines and section (vi) below.

 iv) Surreptitious or Secret Filming or Recording